Different Types Of Walkers For The Elderly – Learn Here!

 Adjustability

-Having a good fit is essential.
+Having a good fit is essential for the user’s comfort and safety.
 Most standard walkers and walker products include a height recommendation.
-You will get a better fit with a walker that has adjustable height with having adjustable legs and armrests.
-You’ll also want to ensure that the seat width will be comfortable for the user.
+Walkers that have adjustable height with adjustable legs and armrests provide a better fit for the user.
+It is also important to ensure that the seat width is comfortable for the user.

 Brakes